Trogir marinas

 Places on the map

-Attractions around Trogir are useful stops to consider while planning time ashore.
+Useful places to consider while planning time ashore.

-Stores and services around Trogir can help with supplies, repairs, and practical trip needs.
+Useful for supplies, repairs, and practical trip needs.